 Public transport in Kuala Lumpur

-The LRT is the most reliable form of public transport in Kuala Lumpur.
-However, it can get very crowded, especially during rush hour.
+The LRT, with a daily ridership of close to half a million, is the most reliable and popular form of public transport in Kuala Lumpur.
+That said, it can get very crowded, especially during rush hour.

 Driving in Kuala Lumpur

 Driving in Kuala Lumpur can be chaotic at the best of times.
 Traffic lights are not always adhered to, and this goes for other road rules as well.
-Due to the unpredictable nature of other drivers in Malaysia, driving is not recommended.
-Cars drive on the left-hand side of the road.
+Due to the unpredictable nature of other drivers in Malaysia, driving is generally not recommended.

 Those who do decide to drive can do so on an international driver's permit for up to 90 days.
 Citizens of Commonwealth countries can use their driver's licence from home.
 To continue driving after this period, expats will need to convert to a Malaysian licence.

 ►Looking to rent an apartment in Kuala Lumpur?
 Find out how to go about this in Accommodation in Kuala Lumpur.

 "Local trains are impressive; I haven’t yet taken the bus.
 Grab is so prevalent you don’t really need a car, certainly for local city travel.
 As soon as you want to get out of town, however, a car is essential."
 Virginia shares her expat experience of life in Kuala Lumpur.

 Are you an expat living in Kuala Lumpur?